Updated May 16, 2026§ For Vehicles

 Will the TK905 burn through battery faster on a weaker SIM signal?

 Yes.
-When the cellular signal drops, the TK905's modem boosts transmit power, which can cut the 50-day battery rating by 30-40%.
+When the cellular signal drops, the TK905's modem boosts transmit power, which can cut the manufacturer-listed 30-day standby rating by 30-40%.
 If you see faster-than-expected battery drain, check the signal strength via the TKSTAR app and consider switching to a carrier with stronger coverage in your area.

 Is there a SIM card I should absolutely avoid for the TK905?